pdavisonreiber/pdavisonreiber.github.io/README.md

 ## Welcome

 This is the home page for the Davison-Reiber family.

-### Peter
-This is a section about Peter.

-### Lindsay
-This is a section about Lindsay.
+Please use the links above to view the pages for Peter and Lindsay.